rescript-lang/rescript-compiler/docs/OCaml-call-JS.md

 * `bs.send`

-  This attribute is to help user send a message to js object
+  This attribute is to help the user send a message to JS object

   ```OCaml
   type id